-Commented [A29]: Additional analysis is needed if we want to allow duplexes to have side-by-side units.
+Commented [A36]: Additional analysis is needed if we want to allow duplexes to have side-by-side units.
 In preliminary conversations, developers have expressed little interest in developing duplexes with stacked units.

 3.2.8.
-Triplex3-Unit Building
+Triplex

-A small multi-unit residential building containing 3 units, vertically stackedno more, no less.
-The scale of a Triplex3-Unit Building is similar to 1- and 2-unit building types nearby, just with a few smaller than average units.
-Triplex building typesApartment houses were commonly built during the industrial revolution, and include the triple-decker, a building type unique to New England communities.
+A small multi-unit residential building containing 3 units, vertically stacked.
+The scale of a Triplex is similar to 1- and 2-unit building types nearby, just with a few smaller than average units.
+Triplex building types were commonly built during the industrial revolution, a building type unique to New England communities.